 BOOK ******** SERIAL ******** GALLERY

 BOOK.
 Persephone in Oregon: A Photographic Journey Through Time tells the classic story of Persephone through the seasons, as she travels across primeval Oregon on Lunar and Solar time tables, visiting and staying in strange and mythical locations known to very few people ever, and rarely indicating any human presence to this time.
 This story is told in the form of texts illustrated by 45 fine-art photographs depicting the landscapes, wildflowers, and great trees of Oregon in all four seasons over an entire year.
-The book is printed with the finest-grade available color inks and paper, features 45 digital fine-art 9-inch x 7-inch photographs, hardbound, 8.5-inch x 11-inch landscape format.
+The book is printed with the finest-grade available color inks and paper, features 45 digital fine-art 9-inch x 7-inch photographs in a hardbound, 8.5-inch x 11-inch landscape format.

 SERIAL.
 Persephone in Oregon has also been published as a six-part fantasy fiction/mythology/coming-of-age digital fine-art photography series of Amazon Kindle e-books.
 Each Kindle Reader installment of the series forms one of the six chapters in the book.
 Each chapter correlates to one of the four seasons, with two added chapters for a New Moon and a Blue Moon.

 GALLERY.
 Each of the photographs chosen to tell Persephone's story is part of a series of two or three additional pictures that add context or change perspective.
 These additional images, in addition to those appearing in the book, can be individually purchased as full-sized (11" x 17") 300 dpi (dots per inch) PDF files, as top quality color prints, and/or as collector quality archival ink photographs.

 Cast of Characters